clementfab/ProbaV/README.md

 Pytorch implementation of a [Proba V ESA competition](https://kelvins.esa.int/proba-v-super-resolution/home/) submission, reaching a score of 0.990704683785194 over the whole training set.
 Implementation based on FSRCNN.
-This code use the [`embiggen`](https://github.com/lfsimoes/probav) module specifically made for this competition.
+This code uses the [`embiggen`](https://github.com/lfsimoes/probav) module specifically made for this competition.

 The `PROBAV report.pdf` contains a detailed rundown of this submission.